Home

 Chewed and held in the mouth.
 Very popular.

-Addiction, oral cancer, pancreatic cancer. increased blood pressure and heart rate, reduced male fertility and adverse reproductive outcomes 18
+Addiction, oral cancer, cavity , oesophagus5 acute increases in blood pressure and heart rate, cardiovascular disease, and adverse reproductive outcomes 20

 Men and women in North India 12